Boritech-Solutions/PyEarthworm/README.md

         }

   * **PyEW.EWModule().put_wave(buf_ring, msg):**
   This method will attempt to insert a wave message into the memory buffer at location: buf_ring __(ring must have been added from the add_ring() method in order for this to work)__.
-The message will be a python dictionary of the following information:
+The message must be a python dictionary of the following information:

         {
-          'station': python.string,
+          'station': python.string, # 4 Sta max
-          'network': python.string,
+          'network': python.string, # 2 Net max
-          'channel': python.string,
+          'channel': python.string, # 3 Cha max
-          'location': python.string,
+          'location': python.string,# 2 Cha max
           'nsamp': python.int,
           'samprate': python.int,
           'startt': python.int,
           'endt': python.int, # This one may be ommited and calculated on the fly.
-          'datatype': python.string,
+          'datatype': python.string, # i2, i4, "i8"?!
           'data': numpy.array
         }
+  It must be stressed that the maximum amount of bytes cannot be more than the one specified in the EW Specification 4096.
+Additionally, Earthworm does not work well (if at all?) with double precision and extra care must be made when inserting data into EW.

+## Examples:
+  Included with PyEW is a series of examples that may help you in figuring out how this works:
+  * The Ring2Ring module is a reimagined in python Ring2Ring module.
+It has no way to filter, however it can be added to suit your needs.
+It may have multiple input and output rings and can be used to collapse multiple ring2ring instances.
+  * The BNC2Ring module is essentially a NMEAString2EW module that will take input from BNC PPP and place it in a EW Ring.
+  * The gsof2Ring module is a modified version of UNAVCOS python script to read gsof and insert them into an EW Ring.
+  * The Ring2Mongo module will take wave information and store it in a mongo database (ew-waves).
+By default it creates a capped collection of 10 Mb for every station regardless of channel.
+Unless the (time) version is used it will store 3 minutes of data.
+  * The Mongo2Ring module adds listeners in order to better transmit data from a MongoDB to another from a central database.
+It requires the latest MongoDB and PyMongo, due to the use of watch pointers.
+  * Finally the Ring2Plot is a time limitied Ring2Mongo with a meteor nodejs application (ewrttv) that can be used to plot and display data to a browser (3 components, 1 station).
+A live version of this can be found here: ewrttv.fran89.com.
+Additionally a single component version is availible in a different branch (singleplot).